 DANCE WORKSHOPSOrientale Bellydance - Folkloric - Persian - Dabke - Tribal Fusion

-Below are almost all the dance workshops for the 2018 program.
-The schedule with dates and times is still being completed and will be released in August.
+Below are all the dance workshops for the 2018 program.
+The full schedule with workshop dates and times can be downloaded here – 2018 Schedule

 A wide variety of specialised music and dance workshops is on offer throughout each day.
 The only problem is figuring out which ones to do!
 Some of the workshops occur once during the camp and others are progressive.
 Once you are at the camp you can go to any of the workshops on offer.
-Schedules are given out upon arrival and are also available to download here – 2018 CAMP SCHEDULE (not available yet).
+Schedules are given out upon arrival and can also be downloaded (above).
 Beginners are welcome and all levels of skill are catered for.

 Vintage Egyptian Orientale Dance - Nikki Irwin - 4 sessions - OPEN LEVEL